dcsaorg/DCSA-Information-Model/datamodel/samples.d/README.md

  * unlocationcodes.csv: Subset of https://unece.org/trade/cefact/unlocode-code-list-country-and-territory

+ * packagecodes.csv: Subset of a standard from UN/CEFACT Packaging Codes.

  * porttimezones.csv: Subset of https://github.com/marek5050/UN-Locode-with-Timezone
    - Note: This data is *not* part of the official IM.
 It is only used via DCSA-UI-Support
    - Use `python3 update_porttimezones.py`to update the data set